roshangautam/roshangautam.github.io/app/content/blog/how-to-create-personal-blog-gatsby-github-pages-github-actions/index.md

 #### Custom domains

-This all sounds good but what about custom domains.
-If you own a custom domain and point it to github pages
+This all sounds good but what about custom domains?
+If you own a custom domain and want to point it to github pages

 - Visit your github repository settings and add your custom domain to github pages settings as shown below